bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 bet365 Gold Cup Jockey Statistics

 The leading jockey in the bet365 Gold Cup over the last 20 renewals is Sean Bowen who has won the race two times with those two winners coming from Just A Par (2015) and Henllan Harri (2017).
-There is one jockey who has not had the best of times in the bet365 Gold Cup, Sam Twiston-Davies has ridden a total of 11 runners to the race without recording any wins.
+There is one jockey who has not had the best of times in the bet365 Gold Cup, Sam Twiston-Davies has ridden 12 runners to the race without recording any wins.

-Here are the bet365 Gold Cup jockey statistics over the last 20 renewals for jockeys who have entries in the 2024 renewal, those not listed have not had a runner.
-(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top bet365 Gold Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 JockeyR-W-PWinEW